jahetzler/jahetzler.github.io/Obtusa/obtusapopgen.md

 ### Trim adapters with cutadapt

-From the MiSeq sequences trim COI and 18S primers from one fastq file.
+Trim amplicon adapters from the fastq files, this removes any possibilities for point mutations from degenerated PCR primers to be included in the further analysis of the data.

-Run before BASH scirpt: conda activate cutadaptenv
+Trim COI and 18S primers from one fastq file.

 ```
-#run first: conda activate cutadaptenv
+#Activate Conda environment before running: conda activate cutadaptenv

 cutadapt \
 -g CHACWAAYCATAAAGATATYGG \